Climate Change & Migration

 The working group on Climate Change and Migration brings together experts on international public law, earth & environmental science, sustainability, agriculture, social work, theological bioethics, and policy planning to think systematically about the ways we must respond to the migration crisis.

-Although no one group can resolve the myriad issues surrounding climate change and migration, this Working Group will collect and produce resources to help academics and public policy makers improve how they address these threats.
+Although no one group can resolve the myriad issues surrounding climate change and migration, this Working Group is collecting and producing resources to help academics and public policy makers improve how they address these threats.